Building-Energy-Modeling/Building-Modeling/README.md

 $$

 where $h_k$ is the hidden state, $x_k$ is the input vector at time step $k$, and $\phi(\cdot)$ and $g(\cdot)$ are nonlinear functions learned from data.

+Recurrent neural network structures have also been adapted specifically for building heat dynamics.
+Bünning et al. [\[RNN-1\]](https://doi.org/10.1016/j.enbuild.2020.110318) proposed physics-informed linear recurrent neural networks for building heat dynamics, combining recurrent sequence modeling with physical prior knowledge.
+Their work shows that recurrent architectures can be used not only as pure black-box predictors, but also as compact and physically informed models for capturing building thermal evolution.

 Basic RNNs can model temporal dependencies, but they often suffer from vanishing or exploding gradient problems when learning long-term dependencies.
 Since building thermal dynamics may involve delayed responses over several hours, more advanced recurrent architectures such as LSTM and GRU are commonly preferred.